Lawn jockey

 A lawn jockey is a statue depicting a man in jockey clothes, intended to be placed in front yards as hitching posts, similar to those of footmen bearing lanterns near entrances and gnomes in gardens.
 The lawn ornament, popular in certain parts of the United States and Canada in years past, was a cast replica, usually about half-scale or smaller, generally of a man dressed in jockey's clothing and holding up one hand as though taking the reins of a horse.
 The hand sometimes carries a metal ring (suitable for hitching a horse in the case of solid concrete or iron versions) and, in some cases, a lantern, which may or may not be operational.

 Originally a welcoming symbol to guests and providing to those on horseback a practical and novel hitching post, later statues eventually became only decorative and not well suited for hitching a horse, often favored by those wishing to evoke an Old South or equestrian ambiance.

 Historically, black jockeys depicting racist caricatures of African Americans were commonplace.
 Several styles have been produced, with the most prolific being a shorter version commonly known as "Jocko" and a taller version known as "cavalier spirit".
 The former is of stockier build, with a hunched posture; the latter generally is more slender.
 Typically these statues are made of concrete, but also are made of other materials such as iron, and may be found in polyresin and aluminum.
-The item has a history rooted in racism and slavery, and the original racial cariactures it employed are no longer in use.